 For the 125th anniversary, the National League for Nursing and the Center compiled a selection of NLN Nursing Leaders in Their Own Voices as shown below.

-For questions regarding the videos or usage of the videos please contact the Center via email: email@example.com .
+For questions regarding the videos please contact the Center via email: firstname.lastname@example.org

 When using the digitized materials in research or classroom use, please use the following citation: National League for Nursing collection, Barbara Bates Center for The Study of The History of Nursing, University of Pennsylvania.